 Read the full Sony WH-1000XM4 review

-It's not just food, petrol and energy prices that are on the rise – hi-fi is too.
+It's not just food, petrol and gas prices that are on the rise – hi-fi is too.
 This model is a staggering 20 per cent pricier than its predecessor.
 Ouch.

 So what do you get for your money?
 This is a gentle revamp rather than a full-scale overhaul, but that's no bad thing – there was nothing wrong with the originals.
 The most obvious changes are cosmetic.
 The grilles that cover the ear cups now have a hexagonal pattern (in keeping with the brand's design language) to help create a more spacious, dynamic sound.

 The ear pads still use perforated lambskin and memory foam, but now have a slightly different material on the inside edge to fine-tune the acoustics around the ear.
 The grille that protects the 40mm Beryllium driver is reshaped too, in this case to reduce distortion at high frequencies.

 The drive unit has also been tweaked to deliver a more neutral and refined presentation.

 They certainly feel every bit as premium as their price tag suggests.
 And when partnered with a system of suitable quality there really is no denying that these Focal Utopia are truly exceptional performers.
 They are wonderfully transparent and ruthlessly explicit about the differences in recording and production quality between our various test tracks.
 Even recordings that we know well surprise us with previously undiscovered nuances that, on occasion, make us appreciate the music in a slightly different way.
 Which is what audiophile headphones are all about.

 How we choose the best audiophile headphones

 Here at What Hi-Fi? we review hundreds of products every year, from TVs to speakers, headphones to streamers.

 We have state-of-the-art testing facilities in London and Bath, where our team of expert reviewers do all our testing.
 This gives us complete control, ensuring consistency.